wolfSSL/wolfssl/IDE/LPCXPRESSO/README.md

 7. Repeat the process but for step 4 choose "IDE/LPCXPRESSO" as the folder.
 8. Import the "wolf_demo", "lpc_board_nxp_lpcxpresso_1837" and "lpc_chip_18xx" projects.

+To setup this example to work with different baords/chips you will need to locate the LPCOpen sources for LPCXpresso on the NXP website and import the board and chip projects.
+Then you will need to update the "wolf_demo" project properties to reference these projects (C/C++ General -> Paths and Symbols -> References).
+See the [LPCOpen v2.xx LPCXpresso quickstart guide for all platforms](https://www.lpcware.com/content/project/lpcopen-platform-nxp-lpc-microcontrollers/lpcopen-v200-quickstart-guides/lpcopen-1) for additional information.

 ## WolfSSL example projects: